 Book 3: Decline and Renewal, 1880 to 1914

 The final book considers the late nineteenth and early twentieth century as a period in which change continued but was met with greater uncertainty about its costs and benefits.
-You will consider mass consumption and politics and the effects this had on working-class life as well as the rise of empire and the impact of imperial culture on the British Isles.
-Alongside this, you will consider the increasingly divisive nature of the Irish question, the rise of the Labour Party and the women’s movement.
-You will end the module by looking back at the nineteenth century as a whole to evaluate the extent of change and to consider how the nineteenth century helped shaped the twentieth.
+You'll consider mass consumption and politics and the effects this had on working-class life as well as the rise of empire and the impact of imperial culture on the British Isles.
+Alongside this, you'll consider the increasingly divisive nature of the Irish question, the rise of the Labour Party and the women’s movement.
+You'll end the module by looking back at the nineteenth century as a whole to evaluate the extent of change and to consider how the nineteenth century helped shaped the twentieth.

 You will learn

-As well as providing an appreciation and understanding of a vibrant and exciting period in the history of the British Isles, and equipping you for further historical study, this module will help you develop a range of widely-applicable skills.
-By working with a variety of historical sources, you will develop your own skills of analysis and argument.
+As well as providing an appreciation and understanding of a vibrant and exciting period in the history of the British Isles, and equipping you for further historical study, this module will help you develop a range of widely applicable skills.
+By working with a variety of historical sources, you'll develop your own skills of analysis and argument.
 You will further develop your skills in critical reading and in written expression, learning how to analyse complex contemporary documents, how to evaluate and participate in debates, and how to express an argument clearly and persuasively in written form.
-The module will guide you through the rich archive of online documents and information available to all students through The Open University Library, and you will develop your skills in finding and using these resources.
+The module will guide you through the rich archive of online documents and information available to all students through The Open University Library, and you'll develop your skills in finding and using these resources.